kemalseker-tomtom/testingrepo/README.md

 Testing slack integration and main functionality.

 Testing slack integration with right PR name.
+Test if the payload is fixed?